 The Onion Router, commonly referred to as Tor, is one of the safest ways to browse the internet anonymously.
 Tor is an open source browser that takes you to your destination browser through multiple nodes and hops.
 These nodes are remote computers of volunteers who form a network.
 Each website is accessed through a random network of nodes, making it difficult for anyone to trace your location.

 Emails are one of the most common targets of attacks for hackers to gain access to your system and sensitive information stored in it.
 PGP has been the most trusted email encryption software in the market for over two decades now.
 Its new version, GPG, is open source and more user friendly.
+You can read here an article dedicated to PGP.

 Perhaps one of the most widely used ad blocking tools in the world, Ad-Block Plus is a great way to protect tracking cookies from being installed on your system.
 Although it does not protect you from malicious websites, it blocks ads and prevents them from installing tracking cookies on your system, which is quite helpful.